-Our mission is to help working adults in California earn a job-relevant, affordable college degree.
+Our mission is to help working adults earn a job-relevant, affordable college degree.
 While program tuition is low compared to other institutions, most students rely on some federal financial aid to afford access.
-And for applicants and students who do not have access to federal financial aid, cost can be prohibitive.
+And particularly for applicants and students who do not have access to federal financial aid, cost can be prohibitive.

 Even if you don’t complete your intended degree with Rivet School, you are still responsible for meeting the terms of your Pay it Forward contract.

 Yes.
 The Pay it Forward program isn’t a scholarship, and participation comes with a number of responsibilities.
 For instance, if you don’t submit required materials verifying your income, or if you miss payments, you may be charged late fees, or your account can become delinquent.
 You can avoid this through clear communication with the Rivet School team, and by following the rules of the program.
 Specific fees that you can be charged are:

 Pay it Forward isn’t a traditional loan, and so it’s hard to make a direct comparison between them.
 Here are just some of the differences between Pay it Forward and a traditional loan:

 Pay it Forward: Repayment is based on the amount of funding you receive and your future earnings.

 Traditional loan: Repayment is based on the amount you borrow, the duration of the loan, and on the interest rate charged by the lender.

 Pay it Forward: You don’t repay when your income is below a certain threshold ($40,000 / year).